sermons/fragrant/slides/index.md

 + 2yrs: to see Nero
   + also 2yrs in Caesarea for Felix
   + prob acquitted at first trial (2Tim4)
-  + but later another trial
+  + possibly then travelled to Spain
-  + ultimately martyred in Rome
+  + beheaded in Rome under Nero (Eusebius)
 + stayed + welcomed:
   + own rent: tentmaking, 2Co8-9
 + proclaimed (preach): kingdom of God